Pithikos/python-websocket-server/README.md

 API
 =======================

-The API is simply methods and properties of a `WebSocketsServer` instance.
+The API is simply methods and properties of a `WebsocketServer` instance.

-## WebSocketsServer
+## WebsocketServer

-The WebSocketsServer takes two arguments: a `port` and a `hostname`.
+The WebsocketServer takes two arguments: a `port` and a `hostname`.
 By default `localhost` is used.
 However if you want to be able and connect to the server from the network you need to pass `0.0.0.0` as hostname.